-Personnel should all endeavour to protect the Company's assets and ensure their efficient use.
+Directors, employees, and officers should all endeavour to protect the Company's assets and ensure their efficient use.
 Theft, carelessness and waste have a direct impact on the Company's operations.
 Any suspected incidents of fraud or theft should be immediately reported to an individual's supervisor or to a member of senior management for investigation.